unomachineshop/Activity_Monitor_Base_Station/README.md

 ```nano /etc/dhcpcd.conf```
 And then add the following, substituting the values found above into there respected locations marked below.
 ```
-Here is an example which configures a static address, routes and dns.
+Here is an example which configures a static address, router/gateway and dns.
        interface Value1
        static ip_address=Value2
        static routers=Value3